netxms/netxms-doc/admin/network-discovery.rst

 Filter
 ------

-In this section, you can define filter for adding new nodes to NetXMS database.
+In this section, you can define filter for adding new nodes to |product_name| database.
 Filtering options are following:

 **No filtering**